 A serving of Fruity Fran contains 340 calories, 7 carbs, and 12 grams of protein.

 This Chicken Salad Chick recipe has a mixture of dried, sweetened cranberries and slivered almonds.
-I wonder if you served it with cornbread if it would taste a bit like Southern Thanksgiving?
-There’s one way to find out!
+It tastes a bit like Southern Thanksgiving minus the cornbread.
+What if they served it with cornbread instead of crackers??
+Oh corporate…

-A serving of Cranberry Kelli 460 calorie and 16 grams of protein.
+A serving of Cranberry Kelli 460 calories and 16 grams of protein.